thoughtfulbloke/letter2ed/README.md

-For centuries, it has been established practice among actuaries, demographers, and health researchers to measure mortality using death rates by age were such data is available[^3].
+For centuries, it has been established practice among actuaries, demographers, and health researchers to measure mortality using death rates by age where such data is available[^3].
 This method superseded Crude Mortality Rates, where CMR takes into account total population change in comparisons by dividing the total number of deaths by the total number of people available to die, improving CMR by acknowledging